-Polymerase Chain Reaction
+Polymerase Chain Reaction (PCR)

-Principle of Polymerase Chain Reaction
+Polymerase Chain Reaction Technology

 According to the PCR principle, DNA amplification is carried out in three main steps.

-1. The double-stranded DNA of interest is denatured to separate into two individual DNA strands.
+- The double-stranded DNA of interest is denatured to separate into two individual DNA strands.

-2. Each strand in PCR steps is then allowed to hybridize with a primer (renaturation).
+- Each strand in PCR steps is then allowed to hybridize with a primer (renaturation).

-3. The premier template duplex is used for DNA synthesis by the enzyme DNA polymerase.
+- The premier template duplex is used for DNA synthesis by the enzyme DNA polymerase.

 These three steps- denaturation, renaturation, and synthesis are repeated again and again to generate multiple forms of targeted DNA.

-• DNA Template: A target DNA (100 − 35000 bp in length).
+- DNA Template: A target DNA (100 − 35000 bp in length).

-• Deoxyribonucleotide triphosphate: Four deoxyribonucleotides (dATP, dCTP, dGTP, dTTP).
+- Deoxyribonucleotide triphosphate: Four deoxyribonucleotides (dATP, dCTP, dGTP, dTTP).

-• DNA Polymerase: A DNA polymerase that can withstand a temperature of up to 95 ℃.
+- DNA Polymerase: A DNA polymerase that can withstand a temperature of up to 95 ℃.

-Technique of Polymerase Chain Reaction
+Amplification of DNA by Polymerase Chain Reaction

 The thermal cycler in PCR can heat and cool the reaction tubes to achieve the temperatures required at each step.
-Typically, thermal cycles in PCR are carried out by a series of 20–40 repeated temperature changes where each cycle commonly consists of two or three discrete temperature steps.
+Therefore, thermal cycles in PCR are carried out by a series of 20–40 repeated temperature changes where each cycle commonly consists of two or three discrete temperature steps.

 Polymerase Chain Reaction Steps

-1. Denaturation
+- Denaturation

-2. Renaturation or annealing
+- Renaturation or annealing

-3. Elongation
+- Elongation

 Denaturation

-On raising the temperature to about 95 ℃ for about 0.5 to 2 minutes, the DNA gets denatured and two strands are separated by breaking hydrogen bonds between the two strands of DNA.
+On raising the temperature to about 95 ℃ for about 0.5 to 2 minutes, the DNA gets denatured and two strands are separated by breaking the hydrogen bond between the two strands of DNA.
 Such types of single strands now act as a template for the production of new DNA strands.

 The temperature in the denaturation of the polymerase chain reaction should be provided for a longer time to ensure the separation of the two strands.